Peoria County assistance programs.

 Low income and working poor families can turn to the local non-profit Peoria community action agency, which is the Citizens Committee For Economic Opportunity, Inc. They are the local non-profit, community action agency for the region.
 Numerous assistance programs, including financial, job training, and counseling are offered.

 Emergency Services are offered to eligible residents.
-This includes food and grocery vouchers which are given to individuals and families who do not receive regular allotment of food stamps from the Illinois Department of Human Services.
+This includes free food and grocery vouchers which are given to individuals and families who do not receive regular allotment of food stamps from the Illinois Department of Human Services.
 Funds for paying rent are offered for people facing eviction and the currently homeless.
 Shelter, or vouchers for a motel room, though rare, may be available for lodging purposes.
 Transportation may be provided for emergency appointments such as an interview, employment, medical crisis, and some other reasons.

 A key resource offered by the Peoria Citizens Committee is referrals to other social services, non-profits, and charities.
 For example, get help in applying for the Low Income Home Energy Assistance Program (LIHEAP), which can help with paying for winter energy services or heating bills.
 The application period runs from September to April, and grants are offered first come and served.

 Some other utility assistance programs in Peoria Illinois include the Emergency Furnace Program.
 This can provide for the repair or replacement if needed.
 The LIHEAP Reconnect Assistance Program is service provided to households whose utilities have been disconnected.
 PIPP (Percentage of Income Payment Plan) will allow customers to pay a small portion of their income towards utility bills.
+Or find more details on government LIHEAP utility assistance in Illinois.

 Another federal and Illinois resource is Home Weatherization.
 This helps low-income individuals and families save fuel and money.
 It can seal cracks, provide insulation, repair furnaces, and much more.